 7. Gratitude - Our days with all the Dolins under one roof are not limitless.
 Tim, Kolbe, John, and Ainsey Boo - precious, irreplaceable gifts from God, one and all.
-I get 104 days with the full complement, and for that I am grateful.
+I get a brief season with the full complement, and for that I am grateful.

 No doubt I will be tempted to waver on these points sometime around Tuesday morning at 10:00 a.m. when we are but 36 hours into this grand adventure we call summer.
 We will regroup and once again forge ahead.